earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/01-reproducible-science-tools/open-reproducible-science/2019-07-01-open-reproducible-science-02-open-science-tools.md

 Using a `Shell` helps you:
 * Navigate your computer to access and manage files and folders (i.e. directories).
 * Efficiently work with many files and directories at once.
-* Run programs that provide more functionality at the command line such as `git` for version cotnrol.
+* Run programs that provide more functionality at the command line such as `git` for version control.
 * Launch programs from specific directories on your computer such as `Jupyter Notebook` for interactive programming.
 * Use repeatable commands for these tasks across many different operating systems (Windows, Mac, Linux).